Child Support Lawyer

 If you are a single parent currently caring for your child or you are going through a divorce, you need to address the matter of child support.
 While some single parents choose to move forward without requesting child support, we do not recommend forgoing the financial assistance your child is entitled to receive under the law.
 In Pennsylvania, both parents are required to financially support their children, even if they can only contribute a small amount each month.
 It is not your sole financial burden to pay for your child’s clothing, food, shelter, education, medical expenses, toys, and everything else he or she requires.

 To arrange for child support with your son or daughter’s other parent or to petition a court to require child support, contact our experienced New Bloomfield child support lawyer at Czekaj Law, LLC.
 We know this may be a difficult time and situation for you.
-Our family attorney is here to guide you through this process with compassion while tenaciously protecting your and your child’s rights.
+Our Pennsylvania family attorney is here to guide you through this process with compassion while tenaciously protecting your and your child’s rights.

 Who Pays Child Support?